1 Name of Medicine

 Mechanism of action.

-The pharmacodynamic effects of belzutifan were evaluated in patients with VHL disease-associated RCC (Study-004) and in patients with non-VHL disease-associated advanced solid tumours (Study-001).
 Circulating plasma levels of erythropoietin (EPO) were monitored in patients as a pharmacodynamic marker of HIF-2α inhibition.
-Treatment in patients with Welireg resulted in reductions in EPO at all dose levels.
 Reductions in EPO were observed to be dose/exposure dependent and showed a plateauing effect on reduction at exposures achieved with doses above 120 mg once daily.
-In patients with VHL disease-associated RCC receiving 120 mg once daily of Welireg, peak EPO suppression occurred at 2 weeks of treatment (mean percent decrease from baseline of approximately 60%).
+The maximum EPO suppression occurred following 2 weeks of consecutive dosing of Welireg (mean percent decrease from baseline of approximately 60%).
 Mean EPO levels gradually returned to baseline values after 12 weeks of treatment.

 The incidence of Grade 3 anaemia increased with higher belzutifan exposure in patients with baseline haemoglobin levels < 12 g/dL (see Section 4.4 Special Warnings and Precautions for Use).